Wednesday, December 24, 2014

 🎄🎄🎄🎄The Christmas Sprit of fun

-When my husband arrived home from work we rode to town, to meet friends at Flo-Bama, where we enjoyed an appetizer of fried mushrooms, followed by hamburgers and hotdogs.
+When my husband arrived home from work, we rode into town and met friends at Flo-Bama.
+We enjoyed an appetizer of fried mushrooms, followed by hamburgers and hot dogs.

-We sat with friends, one was dressed as Santa Clause.
+We sat with friends, one of whom was dressed as Santa Claus.

-We all enjoyed listening to the Kerry Gilbert band play a variety of songs including Tie the Knot, Kaw-Liga, several different Christmas Songs, with Hugh putting a chimney hat over his head.
-You just have to watch them live to get the full impact of how funny and how great they sound.
+We all enjoyed listening to the Kerry Gilbert band play a variety of songs, including Tie the Knot, Kaw-Liga, and several Christmas songs, with Hugh putting on a chimney hat.
+You just have to watch them live to fully appreciate how funny and great they sound.

-We had to leave at 9 P.M. my husband has to work tomorrow, he drives an hour and a half to work every day, so he has to be in bed by ten.
+We had to leave at 9 P.M., and my husband has to work tomorrow; he drives an hour and a half to work every day, so he has to be in bed by ten.

 KGB Band- Hugh with Chimney Hat

-We were home in time for him to watch a little TV and then off to bed.
+We were home in time for him to watch a little TV, and then it was off to bed.
 I actually slept all night long without coughing.

 Mr. Clause